Mycetoma

 What is mycetoma?

-Mycetoma is a chronic slow-growing infection which comes in either bacterial (actinomycetoma) or fungal (eumycetoma) form.
-This highly neglected disease is not well understood or widely studied.
-Infection begins most often in the foot, probably after a cut allows the bacteria or fungus to enter from the soil or animal dung, and it can spread to other parts of the body.
-It slowly, progressively, and initially painlessly, destroys subcutaneous tissues.
-Mycetoma affects skin, muscle and bone, causing severe disability.
+Mycetoma is a chronic slow-growing infection that is either bacterial (actinomycetoma) or fungal (eumycetoma) The fungal form of mycetoma is a highly neglected disease that is not well understood or widely studied.
+Infection begins most often in the foot, probably after a cut or thorn prick allows bacteria or fungi to enter the body.
+It can spread to other parts of the body.
+It is initially painless, but slowly and progressively destroys body tissue beneath the skin.
+Mycetoma affects skin, muscle, and bone, causing severe disability.

-There is no effective cure for fungal mycetoma, and amputation is common when infection is severe or treatment fails.
-But even so, there is a high chance of recurrence.
-Disfigurement and disability can lead to stigma and social discrimination, placing a heavy burden on communities and health services in affected areas.
-Children and young adults are particularly at risk.
+Current treatments for fungal mycetoma are difficult to administer, often unaffordable, and difficult to access.
+Treatment takes many months and is not always effective.
+Often, amputation is the only option to stop progression of the disease.
+Even after amputation, there is a high chance of recurrence.
+The disfigurement and disability caused by mycetoma can lead to social stigma, discrimination, and mental health challenges.
+The disease places a heavy burden on communities and health services in affected areas.
+Children and young adults are most at risk.

 What is the impact of mycetoma?